The Cannonball Run poster

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This shows the protagonist's commitment to All teams commit fully to the race despite police presence and obstacles.
 J.J.
 And Victor pick up the attractive Dr. Nikolas Van Helsing (Pamela Glover) as their 'patient,' solidifying their ambulance con strategy for the duration., moving from reaction to action.

 At 48 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
-The analysis reveals that this crucial beat False victory: J.J.
+Notably, this crucial beat False victory: J.J.
 And Victor's team takes a commanding lead, and they believe they have the race won.
 The ambulance disguise is working perfectly.
 However, this attracts more police attention and the other racers become more desperate., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 76 minutes initiates the final act resolution at 80% of the runtime.
 J.J.
 And team make repairs and realize they need to drive flat-out with no more tricks - pure skill and determination.
 They embrace the spirit of the race rather than just the con.
 New resolve to finish strong regardless of outcome., demonstrating the transformation achieved throughout the journey.